CRM stands for customer relationship management. The name itself should tell you why you should prioritise it.

 In most traditional B2B companies, CRM refers to a costly database system that has never achieved what it was supposed to achieve, even after years of use.

 But in an ideal world, CRM software provides a structured way for you to track and manage your company's relationships with its customers.

 What is CRM?

 For all companies, the most valuable and important asset is the customers.
-But despite this, information about customers — who they are, how they've interacted with the company and when — are spread across the company in many different places: in the heads of your colleagues, in email inboxes, and the finance department's stack of invoices.
+But despite this, information about customers — who they are, how they've interacted with the company and when — is spread across the company in many different places: in the heads of your colleagues, in email inboxes, and in the finance department's stack of invoices.

 - Who your customers are

 - How to get in touch with them

 - What your pipeline of business looks like